beeware/toga/docs/reference/api/hardware/geolocation.rst

 capture the current location of the device, and set a handler to be notified when position changes occur.

-The Camera API is *asynchronous*.
-This means the methods that have long-running behavior (such as requesting permissions and requesting a position) must be ``await``-ed, rather than being invoked directly.
-This means they must be invoked from inside an asynchronous
+The Geolocation API is *asynchronous*.
+This means the methods that have long-running behavior (such as requesting permissions and requesting a location) must be ``await``-ed, rather than being invoked directly.
+This means they must be invoked from inside an asynchronous handler:
-handler:

 .. code-block:: python